 Biography

-Tripp W. Perrin, a 2014 alumni initiate of the University of Richmond Circle, was elected to the Omicron Delta Kappa Board of Trustees in July 2021.
-He is currently a member of the Society’s Governance and Trusteeship Committee.
-Tripp’s current term on the board will conclude in June 2024.
+Albert D. Mosley, the 13th president of Morningside University, was elected to the Omicron Delta Kappa Board of Trustees in 2023.
+He is a 1993 initiate of Millsaps College.
+His current term on the board will conclude on June 30, 2026.

 John T. Roberson